 Understanding the morphology of the heart is the most important step towards understanding its physiology and function.
-Solidify your knowledge on this topic with our quiz:
+Solidify your knowledge on this topic with the quiz below.

 Feel prepared to test your knowledge about more topics related to the heart?
 Take this fully customizable quiz and choose the exact topics you want to be tested on!

 Take a closer look at the left atrium and ventricle in the gallery below.

 |Features||Receives oxygenated blood from the lungs via the pulmonary veins (4 ostia)

 Characteristics: Cuboidal chamber, thicker walls (compared to right atrium); has a small muscular pouch → left auricle of heart (contains pectinate muscles)